nbarc888/507_assign_2/readme.md

 FROM age_eval;
 ```

-## Query Results - see eval.txt for full
+## Query Results - see eval.txt for full results

 #### Total amt of patients:
 500